aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

 Create three string parameters :``requestURL``, ``requestId``, and ``OutputFile``.

-Once these objects are created, we can start coding.
+Once these objects are created, we can start coding the following in a procedure.

 .. code-block:: aimms
     :linenos: